Ashet-Technologies/datasheets/content/datasheets/uart.md

 ## Features

-The TinyUART is a 16C550 compatible UART implementation that provides a fully featured UART interface including flow- and modem control.
+The SerialPro 550 is a 16C550 compatible UART implementation that provides a fully featured UART interface including flow- and modem control.

 ## Registers